-NIS2 Directive: what it is and how to achieve compliance
+NIS2 Directive: What it is and how to achieve compliance

 In October 2024, EU member states will have to transpose the second EU Network and Information Security Directive (NIS2) into national legislation.
 Overcoming the 2016 NIS1 directive, NIS2 applies much stricter cybersecurity standards, with a tightening of penalties for non-compliance with local regulations.
 Companies classified as essential or important are required to implement these standards.
 In this article, we are going to take a closer look at what the NIS2 directive is, what it consists of, and how to make sure companies adhere to regulatory safety standards to avoid incurring onerous penalties or, in the worst case, interruption of operations.